danyaalh123/AXD-Parametric-Speaker-Installation/Parametric Acoustics Theory.md

 ## Parametric Acoustics Theory

-Parametric acoustic arrays operate by exploiting nonlinear acoustic interactions that occur during the propagation of ultrasonic waves through a medium, typically air.
-Unlike conventional loudspeakers, which directly radiate sound waves at audible frequencies, parametric speakers emit intense, highly directional ultrasonic carrier waves.
-These waves interact nonlinearly in air, producing new frequency components, some of which fall within the audible range.
-This phenomenon is known as self-demodulation and was first theoretically described by Westervelt (1963).
+Our project employs parametric speakers, which generate audible sound through the propagation and nonlinear interaction of ultrasonic waves in the air.
+Unlike conventional loudspeakers that emit sound directly at audible frequencies, parametric speakers produce highly directional, high-intensity ultrasonic carrier waves.
+As these waves travel through the air, they interact and generate new frequency components within the audible range through a process known as self-demodulation, first described theoretically by Westervelt (1963).
+This approach enables precise directional audio effects, enabling our spatial audio installation and interactive demonstration.

 ### Nonlinear Acoustic Interaction and Self-Demodulation